exercism/gleam/concepts/sets/introduction.md

 # Introduction

-A set is an unordered collection of unique values.
+A set is an immutable and unordered collection of unique values.
 All items in a set have to be of the same type.

 The `gleam/set` module defines the `Set` type and provides functions for working with sets.